liza-tennant/liza-tennant.github.io/_pages/about.md

   - /about.html
 ---

-I am an AI & Behavioural Scientist looking to combine my interests in computational modelling, data science and human behaviour in solving prominent problems.
+I am an AI & Behavioural Scientist looking to combine my interests in computational modelling, data science and human behaviour in solving prominent challenges.

 Currently I'm a PhD candidate at the [Intelligent Social Systems Lab](https://www.mircomusolesi.org/lab/), Department of Computer Science, University College London (UCL).
 I am conducting my PhD research on the problem of Ethics - in humans and machines - funded by the Leverhulme Doctoral Training Programme for the Ecological Study of the Brain.